 To contact a health trainer, visit the Health Trainers page on the Council's website.

-Healthy diet and weight
+Healthy Diet and Weight

 The Eatwell Plate shows the different types of food that make up our diet, and shows the proportions we should eat them in to have a well balanced and healthy diet.

 One way to check if you are a healthy weight is to measure your body mass index, known as BMI, using the NHS Choices BMI healthy weight calculator.
-NHS Choices also give lots of ideas and support on switching to a healthy diet, active living, and other ways to reach and maintain a healthy weight.
+NHS Choices also has lots of ideas and support on switching to a healthy diet, active living, and other ways to reach and maintain a healthy weight.

 The CCG's six-week SmokeFreeMe programme is free to people living in Brighton and Hove.